Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-3.md

 This is the **standard setup**, and it will generate your client automatically into: `node_modules/@prisma/client`

 Note: Every time we make changes to the database schema (and run a migration), we should regenerate the Prisma Client using the following command:

+# 6. Uploading Files

+## Choosing a Platform

+- Amazon s3
+- Google Cloud
+- Microsoft Azure
+- Cloudinary

+Out of all the above, **Cloudinary** has the best integration with Next.js.
+Cloudinary provides a number of React components that can be easily integrated into the project.

+## Setting Up Cloudinary

+`next-cloudinary` package include all the react componenst that we can use in our project